TheNeuronProject/ef.js/README.md

 ### Fragments

-After version 0.9.0, ef.js now supports fragments, which requires eft-parser to be v0.9.0 and above.
-A normal template could only have one entry tag, while fragment templates can have multiple, even mounting poings can be put at root level:
+Since the version 0.9.0, ef.js has supported fragments.
+A normal template could only have one entry tag, while fragment templates can have multiple, and mounting points can even be put at root level:

 ```
 >div